saracheak/OLAP-query-processing-engine/README.md

 ```bash
 psql -U postgres -d sales
 ```
 which will give you access to the sales database.
-From there you can enter your SQL queries
+You will see "sales=# " and from there you can enter your SQL queries